 The contractholder shall make available for inspection by the company any records maintained by the contractholder which may pertain to the coverage of a member or pensioner hereunder.

-The contractholdeds determination of facts regarding the status of any member with respect to employment shall be conclusive for the purpose of this contract.
+The contractholder's determination of facts regarding the status of any member with respect to employment shall be conclusive for the purpose of this contract.

 § 35-48.
 General provisions.